Travel Safety - Race and Ethnicity

 Traveler Security and Race or Ethnic Origin

-The United States is a multi-cultural and multi-ethnic nation; U.S. citizen travelers reflect this broad diversity.
+The United States is a multi-cultural and multi-ethnic nation.
+U.S. citizen travelers reflect this broad diversity.
 Most U.S. citizens who travel each year do so safely and without incident.
-However, travelers may face additional risk in some countries based on their ethnicity, national origin, or race including racial or ethnic profiling, detentions, increased questioning, and requests for identification.
+However, travelers may face more risk in some countries based on their ethnicity, national origin, or race.
+This risk includes racial or ethnic profiling, detentions, questioning, and requests to show identification.

 Be Aware of Local Customs and Norms

-The police may stop an individual and request identification documents.
-You should carry proof of citizenship and legal entry (visa) and request consular notification if you are detained by authorities.
+The police may stop you and request identification documents.
+Carry proof of citizenship and legal entry (visa).
+Ask the police to notify the U.S. embassy if you are detained.
 Travelers may be exposed to hate speech or hate crimes.
-U.S. citizens residing abroad may be subjected to additional forms of discrimination, including restricted access to housing, education, health care, and employment opportunities.
-In some countries, profiling may result in prohibited entry to privately owned facilities serving the public, including hotels and restaurants.
+Americans living abroad may face limited access to housing, education, health care, and jobs.
+In some countries, profiling may lead to banned entry.
+This includes entry to privately owned facilities, like hotels and restaurants.
 Foreigners may also be subject to surveillance.

-In some places, you could attract unwanted attention where locals do not often see people of diverse appearance either based on your attire, skin color, or other physical characteristics.
+In some places where locals rarely see people who look different, you could attract unwanted attention.
+Locals may judge you based on your attire, skin color, or other physical traits.
 If you are identified as being different from the general population, you may:

-• have your skin and hair touched without your consent
+• have your skin and hair touched without your consent, or

 Try to stay calm and remove yourself from the area if you are uncomfortable or feel unsafe.